-The Bonds are direct and general obligations of the District for the payment of which the full faith and credit of the District has been pledged.
-The Bonds are payable from ad valorem taxes levied upon all taxable property within the boundaries of the District without limitation as to rate or amount.
-The Bond Ordinance provides for the levy of a tax on all taxable property within the District adequate to pay principal of and interest on the Bonds when due beginning June 1, 2008.
+The Unlimited Tax Bonds and the Limited Tax Bonds are direct and general obligations of the District for the payment of which the full faith and credit of the District has been pledged.
+The Bond Ordinance provides for the levy of a tax on all taxable property within the District adequate to pay principal of and interest on the applicable series of Bonds when due beginning June 1, 2008.
 Principal of and interest on the Bonds to become due on June 1, 2007 and December 1, 2007 will be paid from taxes levied for the payment of debt service on the Prior Bonds and other available funds of the District.